storj/design-docs/20250828-bucket-eventing-phase-1.md

 }
 ```

-Upload in an unversioned bucket:
+Upload to an unversioned bucket:

 ```json
 {